wesbos/beginner-javascript-notes/notes/Module 1꞉ The Basics.md

 Cmd Line Basics

-`cd` - this means change directory
+`cd` - _this means change directory_
-`ls -l` (mac) `dir` (windows) - this will list out all of the files and directories under the current directory `pwd` - print working directory will give you something like `/Users/wesbos/beginner-javascript/excercises`.
-`cd ..` - go up a level in the current directory
+`ls -l` (mac) `dir` (windows) - _this will list out all of the files and directories under the current directory_ `pwd` - _print working directory will give you something like `/Users/wesbos/beginner-javascript/excercises`_ `cd ..` - _go up a level in the current directory_

+(examples of the above commands visible in image below)👇
 ![](@attachment/Clipboard_2020-01-19-17-52-35.png)

 In this example, Wes is in the `beginner-javascript` directory, and he uses the command `ls -l` to see what other directories he has nested inside his current directory.

-Now he can use the `cd` command to change directories into the `/excercises` directory by typing in `cd excercises`.
+He can use the `cd` command to change directories into the `/exercises` directory by typing in `cd exercises`.

-If you want to learn how to customize your terminal, you can go to https://commandlinepoweruser.com to take a quick course of Wes' to get you up and running with a cool terminal that shows the prompt and current working directory like Wes' does.
-That is not part of this course, just for those who are curious.
+_Note: If you want to learn how to customize your terminal, you can go to https://commandlinepoweruser.com to take a quick course of Wes' to get you up and running with a cool terminal that shows the prompt and current working directory like Wes' does.
+That is not part of this course, just for those who are curious._

 Other things to know are going up a level in a directory.
 You can do that using `cd ..`

 That is all we need to know right now.

+### Check that Node is working

-If you want to see if your node is working, if you just type `node` that will give you a caret which will oad up a REPL which is a read-eval-print loop.
+If you want to see if your node is working, if you just type `node` that will give you a caret which will oad up a **REPL** which is a **read-eval-print loop**.
 That is essentially the console.
 You can do 1+1 and press enter and the console will evaluate that to 2.

-To get back to the command line if you have run the `node command` you have to press CTRL + C a few times to exit back into the terminal.
+Once you have run the `node command`, to get back to the terminal you have to press CTRL + C a few times.

 Other helpul things are:

-`cmd + k` or `cmd + r`  (mac) or `ctrl + k` or `ctrl + r` (windows) - will clear out the console.

-(this works in Chrome dev tools console as well)
+`cmd + k` or `cmd + r`  (mac) or `ctrl + k` or `ctrl + r` (windows) -_ will clear out the console. (this works in Chrome dev tools console as well)_

+### Code Editor

 Finally we are on the topic of the editor.

 Wes highly recommends you use VSCode because he thinks it's the best editor for writing javascript in.

 You may have different opinions.

 In terms of tooling, Wes feels that VSCode is the best.

 We will be looking at some extensions to use to format Javascript properly.
-Again if you want to know what theme Wes is using, refer to wesbos.com/uses.
+Again if you want to know what theme Wes is using, refer to https://wesbos.com/uses.

 ---